saltyrtc/saltyrtc-meta/Task-WebRTC.md

 a message.

 The cookie field remains the same as in the SaltyRTC protocol specification.
-Each new wrapped data channel SHALL have a new cryptographically secure random cookie, one for incoming messages and one for outgoing messages.
+Each new secure data channel SHALL have a new cryptographically secure random cookie, one for incoming messages and one for outgoing messages.

 Overflow Number and Sequence Number SHALL remain the same as in the SaltyRTC protocol specification.
-Each new wrapped data channel instance SHALL have its own overflow number and sequence number, each for outgoing and incoming messages.
+Each new secure data channel instance SHALL have its own overflow number and sequence number, each for outgoing and incoming messages.